 How to enable/disable location services on Twitter for iOS:

-- Go to your device's Settings app and select Privacy.
+- Go to your device's Settings feature and tap Privacy.

 - Tap Location Services.